martinreus/martinreus.github.io/_posts/2020-02-01-angular-ssr-translations.md

 ##### Fetching Language from request headers (SSR part)

-Just as an experiment, let's try to run this using Server-side Rendering.
+Just as an experiment, let's try to run what we've built so far using Server-side Rendering.

 ```bash
 npm run build:ssr && npm run serve:ssr
 ```

-If we now head over to [http://localhost:4000](http://localhost:4000), we get an internal server error.
-Looking at the logs, we will see that we get
+If we go to [http://localhost:4000](http://localhost:4000), we will get an internal server error.
+Looking at the logs, we will see that we get the exception we defined in our browserLocaleFactory:

 ```cmd
 Node Express server listening on [http://localhost:4000](http://localhost:4000)
 ERROR Error: Fetching locale failed.
 Are you really in a browser??
 ```

-This happens because browserLocaleFactory is being used to provide the `LocaleConfig`.
-This won't work because we need to provide a serverLocalFactory for the SSR part.
-We will also need to change a bit the way we provide these factories.
+This happens because `browserLocaleFactory` is being used to provide the `LocaleConfig`.
+This won't work because we need to provide a `serverLocalFactory` that does not rely on a browser window for the SSR part.
+We will also need to change a bit the way we provide these browser and server factories.

-Let's add a new function called `serverLocalFactory` to our `locale-lang-config.ts` file:
+Let's add a new function called `serverLocaleFactory` to our `locale-lang-config.ts` file:

 ```typescript
 [...]